ArteryTek/AT32F413_Firmware_Library/project/at_start_f413/examples/gpio/swjtag_remap/readme.txt

-  pb2 is pressed the swj-dp will be disabled. the swj-dp pins are configured as output push-pull. the pa13(jtms/swdat), pa14(jtck/swclk), pa15(jtdi), pb3(jtdo) and pb4(jtrst) pins are toggled in an infinite loop.
+  pb2 is pressed the swj-dp will be disabled. the swj-dp pins are configured as output push-pull. the pa13(jtms/swdat), pa14(jtck/swclk), pa15(jtdi), pb3(jtdo) and pb4(jtrst) pins are toggled in an infinite loop. for more detailed information. please refer to the application note document AN0119.